Open Events and FAQs

 Q: How do I apply for a music scholarship?

 A: Music scholarships are available for entry at 11+.
-You should indicate on your application form if you wish to apply for a music scholarship.
-There is a separate music scholarship application form which should be completed and returned, together with supporting references from music teachers, as part of your application.
+You should indicate on your application form if you wish to apply for a music scholarship and complete the on-line form together with any supporting references from music teachers.
 Candidates may be invited for a music audition after completing the academic selection stage of the admissions process.

 Q: Can my daughter take the entrance examination at her current school overseas?

-A: This year, due to travel restrictions, your daughter may be able to sit the entrance examinations overseas.
+A: Yes, we are able to arrange for your daughter to sit the entrance examinations overseas.
 Please contact the Registrar for further information.

 Q: From which schools do girls typically join LEH?

-At 11+ the girls also join from a wide variety of both state and independent schools, with approximately one-third of girls joining the Senior School moving from our own Junior School
+A: At 11+ the girls also join from a wide variety of both state and independent schools, with approximately one-third of girls joining the Senior School moving from our own Junior School.

 Q: From what areas do girls attend LEH?